FairCMS: Cloud Media Sharing with Fair Copyright Protection: Efficiency Analysis

-The storage cost is finally presented.
-We consider only the storage cost of media contents and proof materials, including the original media, the encrypted media, the secret matrices, and the encrypted users' fingerprints.
-In the user-side embedding AFP scheme, these materials and contents are all stored together by the owner, which costs $O(M(L+2)+K\delta L)$.
-In the proposed schemes, the owner only costs $O(M)$ to store the original media, by transferring the remaining storage requirements to the cloud.
-Correspondingly, in CERAMS-I and CERAMS-II, the cloud requires the storage overhead of $O(M(L+1)+K\delta L)$ and $O(M(L+\delta)+K\delta L)$ respectively.
-The reason for the difference in storage overhead lies in the different encryption forms of the stored encryption media.
-The user does not participate in the management of the proof materials and encrypted media, thereby the storage overhead is zero, which is marked as ``$\times$" in Table~\ref{tab:efficiency}.
+At last, the storage cost is analyzed. {We consider only the storage cost of media contents and proof materials, including the original media content, the encrypted media content, the secret matrices, as well as the encrypted users' fingerprints.
+In the user-side embedding AFP scheme, these materials and contents are all stored by the owner, which costs $O(M(L$ $+2)+K\delta L)$.
+In the proposed schemes, the owner only costs $O(M)$ to store the original media content,} by transferring the remaining storage requirements to the cloud.
+Correspondingly, in FairCMS-I and FairCMS-II, the cloud requires the storage overhead of $O(M(L+1)+K\delta L)$ and $O(M(L+\delta)+K\delta L)$ respectively. {The reason for the difference in storage overhead lies in the different encryption forms of the stored encryption media content.
+The user does not participate in the management of the proof materials and the encrypted media content,} thereby the storage overhead is zero, which is marked as ``$\circ$" in Table~\ref{tab:efficiency}.

-The results of efficiency analysis shown in Table~\ref{tab:efficiency} confirm the two assertions we made earlier.
-On the one hand, compared with the AFP scheme, it is easy to see from Table~\ref{tab:efficiency} that the owner-side computing, communication, and storage costs are reduced in both proposed schemes.
+The results in Table~\ref{tab:efficiency} confirms the two assertions we made earlier.
+For one thing, compared with the AFP scheme, it is easy to see from Table~\ref{tab:efficiency} that the owner-side computing, communication, and storage costs are reduced in both proposed schemes.
 In the AFP scheme, the cost of the owner increases linearly as the number of users $K$ increases.
-However, in CERAMS-I and CERAMS-II, this linear-increase relationship is eliminated, i.e., the owner merely prepares an encryption key for the newly joined user.
-This is particularly important, as we mentioned in Sec.~\ref{subsec:afp}, because only in this way, the increase in the number of users will not overload the cost of the owner, which is a major problem faced in the AFP scheme.
-In other words, the owner can achieve significant cost savings by renting the cloud's resources, thereby enabling large-scale media sharing.
+However, in FairCMS-I and FairCMS-II, this linear-increase relationship is eliminated, i.e., the owner merely prepares an encryption key for the newly joined user. {This is particularly important, as we mentioned in Section~\ref{subsec:afp}, because only in this way, the increase in the number of users will not overload the cost of the owner, which is a major problem faced in the AFP scheme.} In other words, the owner can achieve significant cost savings by renting the cloud's resources, thereby enabling large-scale media sharing.
 Moreover, the larger the scale of media sharing, the more computing savings the owner can get, which fits exactly with the idea of computing outsourcing.
-Based on the above reasons, we conclude that both CERAMS-I and CERAMS-II can be regarded as the privacy-preserving outsourcing of user-side embedding AFP.
+Based on the above reasons, we conclude that both FairCMS-I and FairCMS-II can be regarded as the privacy-preserving outsourcing of user-side embedding AFP.